-AgriProFocus is an international multi-stakeholder network in the agri-food sector consisting of farmer entrepreneurs, private sector enterprises, governments, knowledge institutions and civil society organisations.
-By bringing these stakeholders together, their individual and collective impact increases.
+AgriProFocus is a multi-stakeholder network, with 34 Dutch member organisations, in the agri-food sector consisting of farmer entrepreneurs, private sector enterprises, government, knowledge institutions and civil society organisations.

 Active in 13 countries in Africa and South-East Asia, and linking 22.000 agribusiness professionals worldwide, we are the go-to network for farmer entrepreneurs in agricultural value chains.

-The AgriProFocus network members collaborate to strengthen the position of farmers and other agri-entrepreneurs in agricultural value chains.
-Entrepreneurs, small and medium scale, who are market oriented, business driven and willing to learn, innovate and grow.
+The network members collaborate to accelerate the transition of agri-food systems, that should be sustinable and inclusive.
+SME's play a crucial role in this transition.
+Entrepreneurs who are market oriented, business driven and willing to learn, innovate and grow.
 Entrepreneurs who together can, and will, make a difference for sustainable food and nutrition security at national, regional and international level.

 The role of AgriProFocus secretariat and Country Networks is to facilitate:

-Learning: Through the learning activities AgriProFocus facilitates members to explore, create and strengthen opportunities for synergy and joint action.
+Learning: Facilitating members to explore, create and strengthen opportunities for synergy and joint action.

 Leadership: Building on evidence based cases, our members jointly shape the discourse at national, regional and global level.
 Our leadership activities offer members leverage and improved visibility & credibility.